Can Anxiety Kill You?

 Getty/Vadym Pastuk

-The secondary effects from this can include interrupted sleeping patterns, loss of appetite, and harmful self-medication in the form of alcohol or prescription drug use — none of which does your overall health any good nor works to relieve you from anxious feelings.
+The secondary effects from this can include poor sleep, loss of appetite, and harmful self-medication in the form of alcohol* or prescription drug use — none of which does your overall health any good or works to relieve anxious feelings in the long run.
 It is, therefore, not only a question of the direct pressure anxiety exerts on your body, but also the changes in lifestyle it causes.

 According to Johns Hopkins Medicine, panic attacks can lead to an increased risk for major depressive disorder.
 Both anxiety and depression can be serious and should be addressed by your primary care doctor as soon as possible.

-Whether directly or indirectly, anxiety is linked to a wide range of health conditions, such as an impaired immune system, cardiovascular disease, heart disease, and digestive problems.
-Over the long term, any of these health conditions can reduce a person's lifespan or contribute to other problems such as cardiovascular events or coronary artery disease.
-Luckily, cardiovascular death tends to have multiple causes, so anxiety is not the only risk associated with it.
+Whether directly or indirectly, anxiety is linked to a wide range of health conditions, such as a weakened immune system, cardiovascular disease, heart disease, and digestive problems.
+Cardiovascular conditions can reduce a person's lifespan or contribute to other problems, such as cardiovascular events (e.g., heart attacks) or coronary artery disease.
+However, cardiovascular death tends to have multiple causes, so anxiety is not the only risk associated with it.

 Everybody feels stressed from every day life at times.
 It's simply the nature of the world we live in.
 Anxiety becomes a problem when fear overwhelms the way a person lives their life — avoidance of situations that strain the nerves, developing bad habits such as overeating, or experiencing crippling panic disorder.
-When anxiety is severe, and fear overwhelms you to the point that you’re unable to perform daily tasks, consider reaching out to a healthcare provider for help.
+When you have overwhelming anxiety and fear affects you to the point that you’re unable to perform daily tasks, consider reaching out to a healthcare provider or counselor for help.

 If the source of the anxiety can be described as a response to trauma in nature, such as when a person can't stop replaying a difficult memory or having nightmares, professional counseling is often part of a lasting solution.
 If you think therapy might be helpful to you and your anxiety, it may be a good idea to learn more.

-There are many strategies to control or modify symptoms of clinical anxiety.
-Learning relaxation skills (such as progressive muscle relaxation, visualization, and deep breathing) and meditation (learning to be present at the moment, slowing down, and focusing attention) to keep your mind on the present moment are helpful methods that you can use to decrease the responses of the sympathetic nervous system.
+There are many strategies to address physical and psychological symptoms of clinical anxiety.
+Relaxation techniques (such as progressive muscle relaxation, visualization, and deep breathing exercises) and meditation (learning to be present at the moment, slowing down, and focusing attention) to keep your mind on the present moment are helpful methods that you can use to decrease the responses of the sympathetic nervous system.

 Talk therapies, such as cognitive-behavioral therapy, are proven to help relieve symptoms of anxiety and panic.
 In cognitive behavioral therapy sessions, a person with anxiety works with a therapist to identify thought patterns that may make them feel anxious, as well as work on adjusting their emotional response to anxiety and panic.